 In terms of a final wedding checklist, if you’ve completed the items below you are GOLDEN and READY TO GO:

-- Wedding vows printed
+- Vows printed

 - Wedding dress hanging wrinkle-free in your closet, as well as your veil, shoes, and other accessories nearby.